Airbus says EADS-BAE tie-up would strengthen firm

-BERLIN, Sept 13 (Reuters) - A combination of EADS and BAE Systems would strengthen Airbus and would not affect its daily operations, the chief executive of the planemaker said.
+BERLIN (Reuters) - A combination of EADS EAD.PA and BAE Systems (BAES.L) would strengthen Airbus and would not affect its daily operations, the chief executive of the planemaker said.

 “Airbus welcomes the news of a possible business combination of EADS and BAE Systems,” Airbus CEO Fabrice Bregier said in a letter to employees seen by Reuters on Thursday.

-BAE Systems and EADS said on Wednesday they were in talks to create an industry leader that would overtake U.S. rival Boeing in sales and contend with defence cutbacks in Europe and the United States.
+BAE Systems and EADS said on Wednesday they were in talks to create an industry leader that would overtake U.S. rival Boeing (BA.N) in sales and contend with defense cutbacks in Europe and the United States.